BUGO07/ferriscraft/README.md

-# Blazingly fast voxel game made in pure rust
+# FerrisCraft - Blazingly fast voxel game made in pure rust

 ## Star this or both sides of your pillow will be warm everyday for the rest of your life :]